Systemstech/systemstech-Eagle-Library/README.md

 Don't click on the files!

-Click here to download this as a zip file.
+<a href="https://github.com/systemstech/systemstech-Eagle-Library/zipball/master">Click here</a> to download this as a zip file. to download this as a zip file.

 Installation